ShiuLab/ML-Pipeline/README.md

 ## TO DO LIST

-- Make pipeline for regression
+- Add script for regression models
-- Add to preprocessing section to allow for imputing NAs, dropping NAs, normalizing/scaling features, etc
+- Merge pre-processing scripts so you can deal with NAs, imputations, and one-hot encoding categorical variables in one script.
 - Add additional classification models: Naive Bayes, basic neural network (1-2 layers)
-- Look into perfect TPR/FPR/FNR/FP/FN scores in RESULTS output file
-- Categorical data is throwing errors, as scikit is trying treat it as numeric data
-- Random forest imporance scores are all identical
 - Add validation set hold out option